How to Scale a Startup: The Essential Steps

 Choosing a Bad Time to Scale

-Even if you've noticed that your business is gaining traction among a growing number of users, it doesn’t mean that the infrastructure, business systems, and employees are ready for a scaleup.
+Even if you've noticed that your business is gaining traction among a growing number of users, it doesn’t mean that the infrastructure, business systems, and employees are ready.
 You need to prepare all systems to support an increased number of orders and ensure you can deliver on every promise you make.
+After all, the scale up vs startup implies different approaches.

 Excessive Micromanagement